grabcocque/diverticulum/README.md

 This function:

 - Tries to apply a reduction rule to the current net
-- If successful, creates a diagram of the result, then recursively continues
+- If successful, creates a graph of the result, then recursively continues
 - If no more rules apply, returns the final net and all charts

 ### 3. Finding & Applying Rules: smoosh_active_pair/1